soumyajoykundu/Data_Driven_Graph_Construction/README.md

 Contributions to the repository are welcome.
 Users can contribute by adding new algorithms, improving existing implementations, or providing additional datasets.

 ## License
-1.The code in this repository is provided under the MIT License.
+1. The code in this repository is provided under the MIT License.
 2. Users are free to use, modify, and distribute the code for both commercial and non-commercial purposes, with appropriate attribution.

 ## Contact